pingcap/docs-cn/system-variables.md

 - Default value: (string)
 - This variable returns additional details about the TiDB version.
 For example, 'TiDB Server (Apache License 2.0) Community Edition, MySQL 5.7 compatible'.

+### version_compile_os

+- Scope: NONE
+- Default value: (string)
+- This variable returns the name of the OS on which TiDB is running.

+### version_compile_machine

+- Scope: NONE
+- Default value: (string)
+- This variable returns the name of the CPU architecture on which TiDB is running.

 ### wait_timeout

 - Scope: SESSION | GLOBAL